oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

         Verify that you have three routes created

         ![APISIX Route Details](images/apisix-route-details.png " ")

+## Task 5: Verify the deployment of CloudBank

+1. Verification of the services deployment

+    Verify that the services are running properly by executing this command:

+    ```shell
+    <copy>kubectl get pods -n application</copy>
+    ```

+    The output should be similar to this, all pods should have `STATUS` as `Running`.
+If not then you need to look at the logs for the pods/service to determine what is wrong for example `kubectl logs -n application svc/customer`.

+    ```text
+    NAME                           READY   STATUS    RESTARTS   AGE
+    account-65cdc68dd7-k5ntz       1/1     Running   0          8m2s
+    checks-78c988bdcf-n59qz        1/1     Running   0          42m
+    creditscore-7b89d567cd-nm4p6   1/1     Running   0          38m
+    customer-6f4dc67985-nf5kz      1/1     Running   0          41s
+    testrunner-78d679575f-ch4k7    1/1     Running   0          33m
+    transfer-869d796755-gn9lf      1/1     Running   0          27m
+    ```

+## Task 6: Verify the deployment of CloudBank services

 1. Verify the all the Cloud Bank services deployed